cristicbz/zuffy/README.md

 zuffy
 =====

-Lightweight RPC library with a focus on integration.
+Lightweight RPC built on top of ZeroMQ with a focus on ease of integration with different serialisation protocols and concurrency models.